A huge bunch of lilacs brought back two weekends ago from the country were repurposed into syrup before they died completely.

 Some more of the dried petals were added with the syrup to my favorite sugar cookie dough as well as some vanilla bean paste to smooth out the flavor.
 I used the sweeter vanilla bean paste instead of vanilla extract to balance out the slight bitterness of the syrup.
 The result were flavorful cookies that looked pretty enough even before I tricked them out for Mother's Day.

-For the icing decorations, I used Bridget at Bake at 350's royal icing recipe.
 The letters for the words "Mom" and "Lea" (my mother's name) and the lilac blooms were made first as royal icing transfers.
 For the words, once I found a font I liked I printed it out and then slipped the sheet under baking paper and traced over the letters with the icing.

 The flowers were done free hand using two different shades of purple.
 After drying completely I peeled them off the paper and stuck them on a freshly iced cookie and piped on stems and leaves.

 For the cookies themselves, I created a color border, let it dry and then filled it in with the white.
 The stems for the lilacs were piped on before adhering the lilac blooms.
 Yeah I realize, the leaves would have looked better if I had used a stiffer icing.
 I am still working out my issues with 5, 10 and 15 second rule icings.
 Don't judge.

 I am submitting this post to Lavender and Lovage and What Kate Baked's Tea Time Treats hosted by Lavender and Lovage.
 The fun theme this month is Floral Flavours and Flowers.
 A big thank you to both ladies.

 I hope everyone has a wonderful Mother's Day!